wechaty/plugin-contrib/README.md

 We are listing those powerful Wechaty Plugins outside the contrib as in the following list, and you are welcome to add your plugin below if you have published any!

-1. [Wechaty Voteout Plugin](https://github.com/Gcaufy/wechaty-voteout) by [@gcaufy](https://github.com/gcaufy) - help you to have a vote and kickout feature for you room.
+1. [Voteout Plugin](https://github.com/Gcaufy/wechaty-voteout) by [@gcaufy](https://github.com/gcaufy) - help you to have a vote and kickout feature for you room.
-1. [Wechaty Schedule](https://github.com/Gcaufy/wechaty-schedule) by [@gcaufy](https://github.com/gcaufy) - easily schedule jobs for your Wechaty bots.
+1. [Schedule](https://github.com/Gcaufy/wechaty-schedule) by [@gcaufy](https://github.com/gcaufy) - easily schedule jobs for your Wechaty bots.
 1. [GotKicked](https://github.com/wechaty/wechaty-got-kicked-out) by [@JesseWeb](https://github.com/JesseWeb) - monitor whether your bot got kicked out of group chat.
 Just few line of code to implement this instead fussy judging.

 ## History